"Esta es mi tierra."

 Published in 1884, Helen Hunt Jackson’s first full-length novel, Ramona, was an instant success.
-Tales of the old Spanish ranchos, the plight of the Indians, and the whirlwind romance of a young woman of mysterious descent brought new attention to the quickly-shifting political climate of the newly formed state of California.
+Tales of the old Spanish ranchos, the plight of the Native Americans, and the whirlwind romance of a young woman of mysterious descent brought new attention to the quickly-shifting political climate of the newly formed state of California.
 Jackson’s original intent had been to deliver a ‘palatable’ story of the mistreatment of California’s Native Americans in order to evoke sympathy from the public and influence a change in the government policies that handled Indian affairs; however, the novel initially sparked more interest in California tourism than heartfelt political activism.
 This was, in part, due to Jackson’s romanticization of Spanish Californio society and her sentimental portrayal of Mexican colonial life.

-In this new musical adaptation, Ramona follows the story of the original novel with some specific adjustments and additions.
-Ramona begins at the crossroads of the American West, a collision of the old and the new in California - a land in which Indians are being forced to register with the government and flee their homes, Californios are being driven back to Mexico, and the Americanos are moving westward in search of riches and adventure.
-The music features the unique styles of traditional Mexican mariachi, Luiseño Indian bird songs, and American folk music; three languages are used during the production: English, Spanish, and Cahuilla, an Uto-Aztecan language once prevalent throughout certain areas of southern California.
+In this new musical adaptation, Ramona follows the story of the original novel with some specific adjustments and artistic additions.
+Ramona begins at the crossroads of the American West, a collision of the old and the new in California - a land in which Native Americans are being forced to register with the government and flee their homes, Californios are being driven back to Mexico, and the Americanos are moving westward in search of riches and adventure.
+Amid these chaotic changes, Ramona finds love and pieces of her true identity in a serendipitous encounter with a Native American shepherd, Alessandro.
+When faced with the decision of leaving behind the only man she has ever loved or abandoning her the riches of her dowry to live a life of poverty with her Native American beau, Ramona follows Alessandro without question - living the rest of her life among Alessandro’s people and sharing in their pain as they are moved from village to village.
+The music features nods to the unique styles of traditional Mexican mariachi, Cahuilla Indian bird songs and medicine songs, and American folk music; three languages are used during the production: English, Spanish, and Cahuilla, an Uto-Aztecan language once prevalent throughout the Inland Empire, northern San Diego County, and the inland desert areas of southern California.